An intrepid spirit

 A leading figure in the arts of her time

-Marisol became famous, not only for her edgy works, but also for the place she occupied in Andy Warhol’s art and his circle.
-Warhol in fact included her in several of his films.
+Marisol became famous, not only for her edgy works, but also for the place she occupied in New York’s art scene.
+There, she met Andy Warhol, who would include her in several of his films.
 In 1968, she represented Venezuela at the Venice Biennale and was one of only four women among the 149 artists selected for that year’s Documenta exhibition in Kassel, Germany.
 Marisol continued her sculpture practice while exploring other media, such as drawing, printmaking, and photography.
 She also designed sets and costumes for dance companies, and she would eventually create public monuments to historical figures around the world.

 A retrospective perspective